Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: What's the deal with Nakasu at night?

-Q: Should I visit Kushida Shrine?
+Q: Should you visit Kushida Shrine?

 Q: What about Fukuoka Tower?